hejhdiss/pcl/README.md

 ### Step 3: Install PCL

-Download the .deb file from [Releases](https://github.com/hejhdiss/pcl/releases)  and open the terminal in same directory as the .deb the xecute:
+Download the .deb file from [Releases](https://github.com/hejhdiss/pcl/releases) page.
+Open a terminal in the same directory where the .deb file is located, then run:

 ```bash
 sudo dpkg -i pcl_1.0_all.deb